ithakis/Option-Replicating-Portfolio-with-Neural-Networks/README.md

-# Option Replicating Portfolio with Neural-Networks
+# Option Replicating Portfolio with Neural Networks
 How to hedge an Option using Monte-Carlo and Neural Networks

 The 2 steps that this project is divided into are: